npoptomov/chatgpt-electron/README.md

 To install ChatGPT Electron App, follow these steps:

-1. Download the installer for your operating system (Windows, macOS) from the Releases section
+1. Download the installer for your operating system (Windows, macOS, Linux) from the Releases section
 2. Double-click the installer file to begin the installation process.
 3. Follow the on-screen instructions to complete the installation.